 The roof discharge stack odour emission results are presented in Table 1.
-The historical trend between waste tonnage on the floor and the stack odour emission rate at the BTT Facility until 10 April 2019 is presented in Figure 2.
+The historical trend between waste tonnage on the floor and the stack odour emission rate at the BTT Facility until 1 October 2020 is presented in Figure 2.

-4.2 Smoke testing results
+4.2 Smoke Testing Results

 Several smoke release points were undertaken to evaluate airflow patterns and fugitive emission release within the BTT Facility building enclosure.
 The smoke release points included the northern, middle and southern areas of the BTT Facility building enclosure.
-A photo of a smoke testing point at the truck entry point of the BTT Facility building enclosure as occurred on 10 April 2019 is shown in Photo 2.
+A photo of a smoke testing point at the truck entry point of the BTT Facility building enclosure as occurred on 1 October 2020 is shown in Photo 2 and Photo 3.
+A photo of the smoke testing within the BTT Facility building enclosure is shown in Photo 4.
 The observations made during smoke testing are as follows:

-- No smoke was found to be emanating from the sealed breezeways around the perimeter of the BTT Facility building; - The released smoke was found to be well-contained with the BTT Facility building enclosure, suggesting that odour release at ground level is minimal; and - The released smoke was found to gradually dissipate over time.
+- No smoke was found to be emanating from the sealed breezeways around the perimeter of the BTT Facility building; - The released smoke was found to be well-contained with the BTT Facility building enclosure, suggesting that odour release at ground level is minimal; and - The released smoke was found to dissipate over time gradually.
 This indicates that there is a very good level of air exchange turnover within the BTT Facility building enclosure.

-The outcomes from the completion of the audit logsheet on 10 April 2019 is provided in Figure 3.
+The outcomes from the completion of the audit logsheet on 1 October 2020 is provided in Figure 3.

-The FAOA survey results as occurred on 10 April 2019 is provided in Figure 4 and Table 2.
+The FAOA survey results as occurred on 1 October 2020 is provided in Figure 4 and Table 2.